Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Choice of classifier backbone for the prediction tasks

 \section{Choice of classifier backbone for the prediction tasks}

-We consider using MLP and Transformer as the backbone of the classifier for latent vector $\textbf{z}$.
+We consider using MLP and Transformer as backbone of the classifier for $\textbf{z}$.
 When CNN encodes $\textbf{x}$ into $\textbf{z}$, the temporal order of $\textbf{x}$ is preserved (i.e., permutation equivariant).
-Thus, the classifier should aggregate $z$ to be permutation invariant for better prediction.
+Thus, the classifier should aggregate $\textbf{z}$ to be permutation invariant for better prediction.

-For the MLP-based classifier, the latent vector $\textbf{z}$ is first flattened into a 1D vector, then linearly projected into logits.
+For the MLP-based classifier, $\textbf{z}$ is flattened into a 1D vector, then linearly projected into logits.
 However, only specific parameters are used to process $\textbf{z}$ at specific locations, preventing full aggregation of $\textbf{z}$ into logits.

 The Transformer-based classifier, on the other hand, passes $\textbf{z}$ into the self-attention layer, resulting in complete aggregation of $\textbf{z}$ (i.e., permutation invariant).